 - Start with breed #1 and search [breed name + your area] in google search.

 - Write down any prices you are able to find.
-Both low and high. ( Take note of the type of rabbit raiser they where.
-Meaning where they raisng them for show?
-Was their webiste or social media account up to date and informative.
-Or did they seem like a back yard breeder that was just doing it for fun and no real prfeshionalizem.)
+Both low and high. ( Take note of the type of rabbit raiser they were.
+Meaning are they raising them for show?
+Was their website or social media account up to date and informative.
+Or did they seem like a backyard breeder that was just doing it for fun and no real professionalize or consistency.

 - Do the same on social media.
-More and more people are using a facebook page or insagram account as the main way too promote their rabbitry.
+More and more people are using a Facebook page or Instagram account as the main way to promote their rabbitry.